UdeM-Certificat-en-IA/udemCertIA_Choix_Cours/README.md

 python scripts/batch_pdf_to_md.py --root <project_root> --lang eng --silent
 ```

-## Building a conflict-free schedule
+## Building a conflict-free schedule (temporary workflow)

-Once you have your course data in **JSON** form (the forthcoming parser will
-produce the same structure that you can already see hard-coded in
-`index.html`’s *fullData* variable), you can compute a valid timetable:
+Until the Markdown→JSON parser (see `TODO.md` task **P1**) is implemented,
+you can still evaluate the solver by providing a handcrafted JSON input (the
+expected schema is shown in the header comment of `scripts/solve_schedule.py`).

 ```bash
 python scripts/solve_schedule.py my_courses.json
 ```

 If a solution exists the script prints the chosen sections, one per line.
-It
-uses a lightweight depth-first search and has **no external solver
+For
-dependencies**.
-For small/medium course loads (< 50 courses) it finds a
+small/medium course loads (< 50 courses) it finishes in a few milliseconds.
-solution in milliseconds.

-If no solution exists the exit status is `1` and an explanatory message is sent
-to *stderr*.

-> 🎯 **Roadmap** — A Markdown → JSON parser as well as additional constraints
-> (credit limits, on-campus vs. online preferences, etc.) will be rolled out in
-> successive iterations.
+The solver currently enforces time-conflict and duplication constraints.
+A
+weighted preference optimiser and credit limits are planned – see tasks **S1
+– S3** in `TODO.md`.